Bedspace apartment: Safety

 Cage homes generally have poor safety levels, due to their location within old buildings and inadequate fire protection.
 In 1998, the government set up the Bedspace Apartment Ordinance (Section 18: Precautions for Safety and Sanitation) to regulate fire safety standards and requirements.
 Nevertheless, licensed cage homes are still located in worn-out buildings which lack smoke detectors, automatic sprinkler systems and fire alarm systems.
 Worse still, many residents share only one electrical outlet.
 Electric shocks and leakage frequently occur since the government does not conduct regular inspections to ensure that the various safety measures are up to standard.
 The Bedspace Apartment Ordinance does not regulate unlicensed cage home apartments or other similar residences that do not fulfill the requirements of being a "bedspace apartment."
 Thus, these unlicensed cage home apartments do not have sufficient safety equipment.

 Hygiene

 Because residents rarely clean the open areas, cage homes are often found to have flies, mosquitoes, mice, and cockroaches.
-As such, the filthy environment becomes a breeding ground for bacteria, viruses, and diseases.
+As such, the environment becomes a breeding ground for bacteria, viruses, and diseases.
 Metal cages are typically made of iron, which rusts easily in the damp climate.